As Above, So Below: Portals, Visions, Spirits & Mystics

-IFI / IMMA Screening Series / 6 - 31 May In response to As Above, So Below, the IFI and IMMA present a special series of selected films that looks at narratives of mysticism, occult and transcendence in feature titles and artists experimental film including a rare screening of Alejandro Jodorowsky’s 1973 cult classic The Holy Mountain.
-The first film to screen is the 1987 film Wings of Desire on Sat 6 May at 4pm.
-This will be followed by The Double Life of Veronique on Wed 10 May at 6.30pm.
+IFI / IMMA Screening Series / 6 - 31 May In response to As Above, So Below, the IFI and IMMA present a special series of selected films that looks at narratives of mysticism, occult and transcendence in feature titles and artists experimental film.
 Full list of films and booking.

 Book Launch Event / Even the Dead Rise Up / Convened by Francis McKee / 23 May A discursive mediation on mysticism, the occult and political dissent.
 Drawing on a personnel journey of becoming a spiritual medium, and the people and practices encountered.
 Convened by Francis McKee, Irish writer and renowned curator working in Glasgow as Research fellow at the Glasgow School of Art, and Director, Centre of Contemporary Art, Glasgow, UK.
 Book launch to follow.
 Book Now

 Faith of the Faithless / Simon Critchley / 7 June How do beliefs lead people to act in the world?
 From the paradox of politics and religion, this talk contemplates structures of faith and the deficit of moral life and ethical action in neoliberal society.
 Simon Critchley, Professor of Philosophy, The New School, New York, and prolific writer, scholar of continental philosophy and phenomenology.
-Book Now
+(Postponed until further notice)

 The Lure of Lakes / Michael Harding / 4 July Michael Harding, author, playwright and Irish Times columnist, talks with great honesty and wit about, life, love, the sublime and pursuits of spiritual transformation.
 The talk offers reflection on Harding’s bestselling books Staring at Lakes, 2014 and Walking with Strangers, 2016.
 Book Now